Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Discussion

+The scaled-beta and logit-normal hierarchical priors lead to noticeably different upper limits on $p_T$.
+This difference reflects the different ways in which the two prior families distribute probability mass over the allowed interval of $p_T$ once their shape parameters are allowed to vary.
+The scaled-beta model can place substantial probability density toward very small occurrence probabilities, leading to more stringent $p_{T,95}$ values, whereas the logit-normal model is more centrally distributed in logit space and therefore yields less stringent upper limits.

-Finally, we emphasize that the purpose of these priors is not to claim a physically unique distribution for either $p_T$ or $L$, but to provide illustrative parameterizations demonstrating how non-detections map to make constraints on transmitter occurrence probability and the transmitter EIRP.
+Finally, we emphasize that the purpose of these priors is not to claim a physically unique distribution for either $p_T$ or $L$, but to provide illustrative parameterizations demonstrating how non-detections map to make constraints on transmitter occurrence probability with the assumed transmitter EIRP.